The Teretosi

 Luck of the Draw

-While native to a land of natural disasters, teretosi are rarely found among the casualties.
-It is owed to their gift of extreme luck, allowing teretosi to escape dangerous situations unharmed and survive fatal ones.
-While all teretosi are lucky enough to survive disaster, some seem to possess luck in all aspects of life.
+While native to a land of disaster, teretosi are rarely found among the casualties.
+Their survival is owed to their gift of supernatural luck, allowing teretosi to escape perilous disasters and survive fatal scenarios.
+While all teretosi have the luck to survive a natural disaster, some seem to possess luck in other facets of life.
+While rare, some individuals may find extreme luck in combat, gambling, and other risky situations.

 Ecology and Behavior